Saturday, September 20, 2025

 In the meantime, the video below highlights a fascinating initiative in Vancouver called Decoding Density, an "international contest [that] addresses two of the most existential problems today: climate change and housing affordability."

-The rules for garden suites and laneway suites both assume that the new suites are back to back with their neighbours, which is why the distance to the side and rear lot lines can be so small:
+The rules for garden suites and laneway suites both assume that the new suites are back to back with their neighbours, which is why the distance to the side and rear lot lines can be so small (1.5 metres).

-By contrast, the front side of houses are normally given more space to breathe, with decent setbacks from the street and sidewalk:
+By contrast, the front side of houses are normally given more space to breathe, with decent setbacks from the street and sidewalk (4.5 to 6.0 metres).

-Now, it's understandable that Parkmount's residents think of their gardens as normal back yards...
+Now, it's understandable when Parkmount's residents think their gardens are normal backyards like everywhere else in Toronto...

-...and often treat Craven as a back alley or laneway.
+...and often treat Craven as their back alley.

-However, a structure built at the back of a Parkmount through-lot is a structure fronting on a city street.
+Which means a structure built in their backyard is also, technically, a structure fronting on a city street.

-As garden suite homes begin to be built fronting the west side of Craven Road, ideally the same setback rules should be applied to them as to homes on the east side of both Craven and Parkmount.
+As garden suite homes begin to be built fronting the west side of Craven Road, then, wouldn't it seem fair that the same setback rules should be applied to them as to new homes fronting on Parkmount and the east side of Craven?